 Dirocaftor is a CFTR potentiator — it enhances the function of the CFTR protein by holding the channel open so that chloride ions can move through the channel in spite of the mutation in the CFTR gene.
 Preclinical studies have shown that when combined with nesolicaftor and posenacaftor, dirocaftor can restore CFTR function to nearly normal levels.

 Dirocaftor in clinical trials

-In the part involving patients, the first three groups will consist of patients who have been stably treated with Orkambi (ivacaftor/lumacaftor) for a minimum of three months.
-They will receive either placebo, posenacaftor, or posenacaftor in combination with dirocaftor.
-A final patient group, those not currently using a CFTR modulator therapy (within 30 days of study’s start), will also be randomized to treatment with either placebo or posenacaftor plus dirocaftor.
-The study shows an estimated completion date of December 2019 but no results have been released as of January 21, 2020.
+In the part involving patients, the first three groups will consist of those who have been stably treated with Orkambi (ivacaftor/lumacaftor) for a minimum of three months.
+They will receive either a placebo, posenacaftor, or posenacaftor in combination with dirocaftor.
+A final patient group, those not currently using a CFTR modulator therapy (within 30 days of the study’s start), will also be randomized to treatment with either a placebo or posenacaftor plus dirocaftor.
+The estimated completion date of the study is March 2020.

-Last updated: Jan.
-21, 2020
+Last updated: Feb.
+10, 2020

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.